MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/openid-settings.md

     1. Under **Redirect URI**, select **Web** (if it isn't already selected).

-    1. Enter the **Reply URL** for your portal in the **Redirect URI** text box. <br /> Example: `https://contoso-portal.powerappsportals.com/signin-openid_1`
+    1. Enter the **Reply URL** for your website in the **Redirect URI** text box. <br /> Example: `https://contoso-portal.powerappsportals.com/signin-openid_1`

         > [!NOTE]
-        > If you're using the default portal URL, copy and paste the **Reply URL** as shown in the **Create and configure OpenID Connect provider settings** section on the **Configure identity provider** screen (step 6 above).
-If you're using a custom domain name for the portal, enter the custom URL.
-Be sure to use this value when you configure the **Redirect URL** in your portal settings while configuring the OpenID Connect provider. <br> For example, if you enter the **Reply URL** in Azure portal as `https://contoso-portal.powerappsportals.com/signin-openid_1`, you must use it as-is for the OpenID Connect configuration in portals.
+        > If you're using the default website URL, copy and paste the **Reply URL** as shown in the **Create and configure OpenID Connect provider settings** section on the **Configure identity provider** screen (step 6 above).
+If you're using a custom domain name for the website, enter the custom URL.
+Be sure to use this value when you configure the **Redirect URL** in your website settings while configuring the OpenID Connect provider. <br> For example, if you enter the **Reply URL** in Azure portal as `https://contoso-portal.powerappsportals.com/signin-openid_1`, you must use it as-is for the OpenID Connect configuration in Power Pages.

     1. Select **Register**.